 At each AGM at least one-third of the non-executive directors in office retire by rotation.
-In addition, each executive director retires on the third-year anniversary after his/her appointment was confirmed by shareholders if he/she was appointed, or after his/her
+In addition, each executive director retires on the third-year anniversary after his/her appointment was confirmed by shareholders if he/she was appointed, or after his/her election or re-election, as the case may be.
+Any retiring director may be re-elected by shareholders provided he/she is eligible.

 The nomination of a candidate for appointment to the board is decided collectively by the board after consideration of the knowledge, skills and experience required by the board; diversity requirements; and the experience and suitability of the candidate.
 In determining the eligibility for re-election of an incumbent director who retires by rotation, the board also considers the need for continuity, experience and diversity, as well as the performance of the incumbent.
 Candidates must provide the board with details of professional commitments and a statement that confirms that the candidate has sufficient time available to fulfil the responsibilities as member of the board, and the board must satisfy itself that the candidate has sufficient capacity to attend to his/her responsibilities, taking into account their other professional commitments.
 A brief professional profile for each director standing for election at the AGM accompanies the notice of AGM, together with a statement from the board affirming support for the candidate's election.
-Shareholders are provided with the opportunity to reject or endorse the board's recommendations at the AGM, per the prescripts of the Companies Act, 2008.
+Shareholders are provided with the opportunity to reject or endorse the board's recommendations at the AGM. per the prescripts of the Companies Act.
+2008.
 The company has no controlling shareholder or group of shareholders and there is no direct shareholder representation on the board.